benlavender/homelab-docs/guides/Linux/guides/dm-crypt-luks.md

 - `cryptsetup(8)`: A utility for managing `dm-crypt`.
 This is documented in [dm-crypt](../../CheatSheet.md#dm-crypt).
 - `crypttab(5)`: A file similar to `/etc/fstab` that is used for setting up encrypted volumes at boot.
+- `systemd-cryptenroll(1)`: Systemd service unit for enrolling hardware devices like FIDO2 tokens and TPMs that can be used to unlock LUKS2 volumes.

 ## Examples: